 “People look down at teen moms and judge us.
 I just want them to know that we are not who they think we are.
 But it does make us stronger because we have children.”

 “If I didn’t have Promise House in my life, I would probably still be on the streets.
 I am sure that I would be drinking and doing drugs like so many others I know.
-But I grew up with a conscious.
-And Promise House has helped me to stay true to my conscious.”
+But I grew up with a conscience.
+And Promise House has helped me to stay true to my conscience.”

 “Coming to Promise House has been an adventure.
 I have learned how to be more reliant on myself and be more of an adult.”